toliger/rpi-raspbian-with-pm2/README.md

-# rpi-raspbian-with-pm2
+# Raspbian with PM2

-Raspbian with pm2
+NodeJS 9.x with pm2